This post includes a plot description and an explanation about the ending of the 2017 film “The Shape of Water”.

-There is a theory circulating around that Elisa was a sea creature herself and that her neck scars were actually gills.
-According to this theory, the Amphibian didn’t give her gills, he activated them.
+There is a theory circulating that Elisa was a sea creature herself and that her neck scars were actually gills.
+According to this theory, the Amphibian Man didn’t give her gills, he activated them.

 Let’s entertain that thought for a moment.
 That would explain her attraction to the Amphibian Man, wouldn’t it?
-If Elisa was a mermaid or some other type of water creature, then it makes total sense that she would empathize with the Amphibian man, because she comes from water too.
+If Elisa was a mermaid or some other type of water creature, then it makes total sense that she would empathize with the Amphibian man because she comes from water too.

 There are a couple of moments in the film that support this theory.
 For instance, how was Elisa found?
-By the river, abandoned and with wounds on her neck.
+By the river, abandoned, and with wounds on her neck.
 If this theory proves to be true, then Elisa is not mute because someone damaged her vocal cords.
 The woman cannot utter a word because she is out of her element: water.

 Now, let’s talk about that ending.
-So, there are mainly two theories about how The Shape of Water really ended.
+So, there are mainly two theories about how “The Shape of Water” really ended.

-This theory is bit morbid.
+This theory is a bit morbid.
 Some believe that Elisa and the creature are dead.
-Strickland shot them and they never woke up ever again.
+Strickland shot them and they never woke up again.
 In this scenario, Giles is just trying to pick up the pieces that are left and create a happy ending for Elisa and the Amphibian Man.

 The believers of this theory are using Giles’ prologue to support the idea that our protagonist is indeed dead.
 At the very end, Giles’ last words refer to Elisa almost as a distant memory, hinting that she is no longer among us.

-Theory #2 – The ending is real
+Ending Theory no.2 – The ending is real

 In this theory, both Elisa and the Amphibian Man managed to escape and were able to live happily ever after.

-Although Giles refers to Elisa as a distant memory, she’s still alive, just no longer living amongst humans.
+Although Giles refers to Elisa as a distant memory, she’s still alive, just no longer living among humans.
 Since he never saw her again, Giles assumes that Elisa and Amphibian are still very happy together and were able to maintain their love for each other.

 Personally, I like to believe that Elisa is still alive.
 Although there is some ambiguity in the ending, Guillermo del Toro wants the audience to believe it’s real.

-When I watched The Shape of Water for the very first time, I left the cinema smiling and happy.
-Not only have I watched an amazing story but I was also very satisfied with the ending because I genuinely believed that those two really ended up together.
+When I watched “The Shape of Water” for the very first time, I left the cinema smiling and happy.
+Not only have I watched an amazing story, but I was also very satisfied with the ending because I genuinely believe that those two really ended up together.

-A few years later, I watched The Shape of Water for the second time, I still enjoyed and didn’t feel any hint of sadness in my body.
+A few years later, I watched “The Shape of Water” for the second time, and I still enjoyed it.
+There wasn’t any a hint of sadness in my body.
 Once again, I still believe that Elisa was able to live happily ever after with her man.
-So, I guess the interpretation really depends on the person that is watching it.
+So, I guess the interpretation really depends on the person who is watching it.

 If you believe that the fantasy aspect of story is real, why wouldn’t you believe that the protagonist had a happy ending?
-I mean, I’m already watching a film where the female protagonist falls in love with a fish-man… So, why is so hard to believe that everything ends well?
+I mean, I’m already watching a film where the female protagonist falls in love with a fish-man… So, why is it so hard to believe that everything ends well?

 Let me remind you that it was raining cats and dogs in the final scene, so it made sense why the fish-man would have the upper hand in a physical fight against someone like Strickland.